AdobeDocs/journey-optimizer-b2b.en/help/user/admin/governance.md

 ## Not yet available

-The following governance features are not yet available, but are included in the product roadmap:
+The following governance features are not yet available:

 * Data Usage Label Enforcement (DULE) / usage policies
 * Data hygiene